gpuweb/WSL/Spec/source/index.rst

 #.
 If it is a variable declaration

    #.
 If there is already a variable of the same name in the environment, the program is invalid
    #.
-Add it to the mapping with a type Left-value of its declared type in the Constant address space (see :ref:`typing_expressions_label` for details on types of values)
+Add it to the mapping with a type Left-value of its declared type in the Constant address space (see :ref:`typing_label` for details on types of values)

 #.
 If it is a typedef